 - Erratic braking and stopping.
 The drunk driver may stop at an unmarked intersection or at a green light.
 In their impairment, they are being overcautious and are easily confused on when and where to stop.

-If you have been involved in a drunken driving accident in Wisconsin, contact a Madison car crash lawyer at Hupy and Abraham.
-Our Wisconsin personal injury attorneys will fight to get you the compensation you deserve.
+If you have been involved in a drunken driving accident in Wisconsin, contact a Madison personal injury lawyer at Hupy and Abraham.
+Our Wisconsin injury attorneys will fight to get you the compensation you deserve.
 Call 608-277-7777 (local) or 888-277-4879 (toll-free) for a case evaluation.
 Just for calling, we will be glad to send you a FREE copy of our book, The Ultimate Guide for Motorcycle Accident Victims.